Abe's bid to revise charter by 2020 irks LDP veterans | The Japan Times

 Veteran Shigeru Ishiba, who narrowly lost the party’s 2012 leadership election to Abe, said Friday that the statement — released on the 70th anniversary of the charter’s enforcement last week — shouldn’t override the LDP’s previous debates on the matter.
 In 2012, the LDP unveiled its own draft charter as a potential alternative to the current version, which has remained unchanged for the last 70 years.

-In a video message shown at a gathering celebrating the milestone anniversary of the charter, Abe proposed mentioning the Self-Defense Forces to war-renouncing Article 9 to legitimize its status.
+In a video message shown at a gathering celebrating the milestone anniversary of the charter, Abe proposed mentioning the Self-Defense Forces in war-renouncing Article 9 to legitimize its status.
 Any new mention of the SDF can coexist with that pivotal clause and does not necessitate a revision to its phraseology, he said.

 But Abe’s proposal contradicts his party’s more radical draft, which highlighted a major revision of Article 9 to upgrade the SDF to a full-fledged military.
 By presenting a watered-down proposal, Abe apparently wanted to stave off a backlash from opposition parties and the public.